jin09/Quick-reference/netwoking.md

 resent because no acknowledgement was received.
 Packet sending pace reduces with
 time and after a considerable amount of effort, the computer stops trying.

+### How Traceroute works ?

+Traceroute makes clever usage of TTL on a packet.
+TTL - Time To Live, when TTL expires then error message sent to source of that packet
+In reality when a packet is sent to a destination server then TTL starts with a high
+value and is reduced by 1 whenever it hops by 1.
+So that if it ever gets stuck in
+a infinite loop then the source can be notified that packet was undelivered.

+This concept is used by traceroute to find hops.
+`Traceroute` sends packet with TTL 0 then TTL 1 then TTL 2 and so on
+till the error response from the destination is received.
+This way the
+whole route can be traced from the packet journey,